Home

 6) Why won't you make costumes from Star Wars, Lord of the Rings, or Harry Potter?

-Currently, Museum Replicas owns the license to legally produce costumes from the following franchises: Assassin's Creed, Braveheart, the Eagle, Harry Potter, Lord of the Rings (movies), Star Wars, most Marvel properties, Prince of Persia, and the BBC Robin Hood, among others.
+Currently, Museum Replicas owns the license to legally produce costumes from the f ollowing franchises: 300, Harry Potter, Lord of the Rings (movies), Star Wars, some Marvel properties, Game of Thrones, Wheel of Time, some Dr. Who items, and others.
+Other companies hold the license for additional popular properties.
 I have chosen to refrain from reproducing any costumes that are made by a current license-holder, because I don't want legal action from Museum Replicas or the parent companies.
 I know there are some commissioners who don't care, but for my own safety I've made this choice.
 Specific items that are not currently being produced under license, you may ask me about.

 7) Do you sell your patterns, or know where I can get any?